AliceSommer/Causal_Microbiome_Tutorial/README.md

 ---------------

-The R code for our pair matching implementation and diagnostic plots generation can be found in the [`design`](design_AG) file.
+The R code for our pair matching implementation and diagnostic plots generation can be found in the [`design_AG`](design_AG) file.
 The matrix of 10,000 possible randomization of the intervention assignment is also generated directly after matching.

 *Note 1*: the matching functions